Charles Mathias: Mathias and the American Space program

 Mathias strongly supported the American Space program.
 The Jimmy Carter administration was fairly inactive on space issues, stating that it was "neither feasible nor necessary" to commit to an Apollo-style space program, and his space policy included only limited, short-range goals.
 With regard to military space policy, the Carter space policy stated, without much specification in the unclassified version, that "The United States will pursue Activities in space in support of its right of self-defense.".

 Less than five months after he became president, on the date of June 9, 1977, Carter wrote the following in his White House Diary: "We continued our budget meetings.
 It's obvious that the space shuttle is just a contrivance to keep NASA alive, and that no real need for the space shuttle was determined before the massive construction program was initiated."

 On NASA's own 50th anniversary website, space historian John Logsdon described the Carter presidency in less than flattering terms.
 "Jimmy Carter was perhaps the least supportive of US human space efforts of any president in the last half-century", Logsdon wrote.

 Carter's Vice President, Walter Mondale, called the Space Shuttle a "senseless extravaganza" in 1972.
 A senator from Minnesota at the time, Mondale had vigorously opposed early funding measures to begin development of the shuttle.
 His views exemplified those who believed the United States had more pressing needs for its money than chasing the stars.

-In 1979, when President Carter considered terminating the Space Shuttle program, given its technical and scheduling problems, Mathias, who was in his second term (at the beginning of the new Congress in 1977, Mathias was in line for several potential committee promotions to ranking member) played a major role in saving it.
+In 1979, when President Carter considered terminating the Space Shuttle program, given its technical and scheduling problems, Mathias, who was in his second term, played a major role in saving it.

-Between 1981 and 1985 Mathias also had a close relationship with NASA Administrator Jim Beggs.

 In June 1982 he was approached by Larry Mihlon, a former member of President Kennedy's space team, with an idea of Bernard Le Grelle, who had been appointed by the French President François Mitterrand as Director of the National Air and Space 1983 Bicentennial Organisation, to set up a similar organization in the United States.
 Mathias accepted to be the Chairman of the United States Organizing Committee of the 1983 Air and Space Bicentennial.